ludwig-austermann/typst-great-theorems/examples/example_for_flashcards.typ

 = Another Heading

 #theorem(title: "some title")[
   This is a theorem with a title.
-] <thm2>
+It is similar to @firstthm ] <thm2>

 #proof(of: <thm2>)[